winitzki/scall/tutorial/programming_dhall.md

 This does _not_ mean that `packP` constructs all possible values of type `ExistsP` (i.e., that `packP` is surjective as a function from `T : Type` and `pt : P T` to `ExistsP`).
 We cannot prove _that_ property.

-The meaning of the "surjectivity rule" is a weaker statement: if a function `h : ExistsP → S` describes some property (call it an "h-property") then the h-property of arbitrary `ep : ExistsP` can be expressed through the h-property of values constructed via `packP`.
+The meaning of the "surjective pairing rule" is a weaker statement: if a function `h : ExistsP → S` describes some property (call it an "h-property") then the h-property of arbitrary `ep : ExistsP` can be expressed through the h-property of values constructed via `packP`.

 #### Encoding Wadler's notation in Dhall